sebastien/extend/README.txt

       the parent classes.

     'isSubclassOf(c:Class)'::
       Tells if this class is a subclass of the given class.
+This also takes into account the  parent classes.

     'listMethods(own:Boolean=True, inherited:Boolean=True)'::
       Returns a dictionary that maps methods names to unbound methods, including